raphi011/handoff/README.md

 4. A combination of 2 & 3.

+## Test best practices

+* Pass in the test context for longer running operations and check if it was cancelled.
+* Only log messages via t.Log/t.Logf as other log messages will not show up in the test logs.

 ## Planned features

 - [ ] (Feature) Write a tool "transformcli" that uses go:generate and go/ast to transform handoff tests and suites to standard go tests (suite -> test with subtests + init and cleanup)